launchflow/buildflow-docs/docs/autoscaling.md

 :::note

-We will never request more replicas that are currently available on your cluster, so if you only have one 8 core machine we will scale up to get the maximum throughput possible on those 8 cores.
+We will never request more replicas than are currently available on your cluster, so if you only have one 8 core machine we will scale up to get the maximum throughput possible on those 8 cores.

 :::